 The secret handshake of garden hand tools has to be the trowel.
 It’s perfect for digging holes, transplanting, mixing soil and more.
 A comfort grip handle makes it easy to use all day long, so keep an eye out for those when finding one to buy.

 Pro Tip: Get a trowel with a bright neon color handle.
 I’ve lost my green trowel in the garden so many times because it’s hard to spot after putting it down and walking away.
-A bright color is perfect for spotting in the dirt!
+A bright orange or pink color is perfect for spotting in the dirt or grass!

 2. Pruning Shears or Snips